A New Boundary Condition on Reionization: Preliminary Signal-to-Noise Ratio

-Applying our Pearson correlation coefficient to data, however, requires handling systematics in real space, which is more challenging: for example, in Fourier space, foregrounds can be mitigated by excising ‘wedge’ modes~\cite{Parsons:2012qh}, whereas in real space they directly affect the signal amplitude.
-Yet, it is not obvious whether Fourier-space estimators outperform real-space ones: computing the two-point function double-counts noise, and in $r_{\rm cross}$, the two auto-power spectra in the denominator exacerbates this issue.
-By contrast, $P(z)$ requires only one-point functions for normalization, partially reducing noise propagation.
+As a final point of interest, we stress that applying our Pearson-drop estimator to real data will require a robust definition of the detectable departure from saturation, as well as incorporating instrumental noise and handling systematics in real space.
+This is more challenging than in Fourier space, where foregrounds can be mitigated by excising ‘wedge’ modes~\cite{Parsons:2012qh}, whereas in real space they directly affect the signal amplitude.
+Yet, it is not obvious whether Fourier-space estimators outperform real-space ones: computing the two-point function double-counts noise, while $P(z)$ requires only one-point functions, partially reducing noise propagation.
 Additionally, current interferometers such as HERA and LOFAR cannot probe the smallest scales associated with the tiniest bubbles, whereas the Pearson coefficient can potentially still capture this information.

-Moreover, observations of 21-cm maps and power spectra are expected to be significantly enhanced once the SKAO becomes operational.
-Determining the effectiveness of each estimator and how to best apply it warrants a dedicated signal-to-noise study~\cite{Thelie:2025}.
+To move beyond the noiseless case, it is necessary to define an estimator for the Pearson drop and to evaluate its SNR for realistic experimental configurations and state-of-the-art LIM surveys~\cite{Libanore:2026}.
+A comprehensive study is beyond the scope of this paper and left to future work.
+Here, to provide a first indication of the feasibility of our observable beyond the noiseless regime, we present a preliminary estimate of the expected SNR of the Pearson coefficient in a simplified scenario, assuming noise levels comparable to those expected for current and upcoming LIM experiments.
+While this represents a useful assessment of the detectability of the Pearson observable itself, it does not yet establish the detectability of the drop from the saturation regime, which is left for future work.